-The President of Faso can, after [the] opinion of the Prime Minister, of the President of the National Assembly and of the President of the Chamber of Representatives, submit to referendum any bill of the law concerning [primarily] questions of national interest.
+The President of Faso can, subsequent to opinion of the Prime Minister and of the President of the National Assembly, submit to referendum any bill of the law concerning [primarily] questions of national interest.

 In the case of the adoption of the said law, its promulgation takes place in the time periods specified in Article 48.